Coldstream is a town in the Borders region

 Flodden

-Battlesite is situated about 4 miles
+Battlesite is 4 miles southeast of

-the Largest Battle between Scotland and England
+Battle between Scotland and England with about

-with about 50,000 troops involved.
-The English
+50,000 troops involved.
+The English won the

-won the Battle with the Scots King killed in
+Battle with the Scots King killed in

 combat.